drupalcommerce/commerce-docs/v2/recipes/variations.md

 ## Creating variation types.
 ```
-// Integer - Enabled is 1, disabled is 0.
+// [OPTIONAL] Integer - Enabled is 1, disabled is 0.
+Default is 1.
 $statusEnabled = 1;

 // String - The primary key for the variation type.